Report Page Tooltips in Power BI

 The first step in creating a good report tab tooltip is determining where a report tab tooltip makes sense.
-In the example below I have a bar chart that is showing revenues by NCAA Conference.
+In the example below, we have a bar chart that shows revenues by NCAA Conference.
 A natural next level of detail is to show the revenues by the schools that comprise each conference.

 Besides being a feature that your end-users will find cool, this is useful because it allows your users to see both your top level of aggregation at the same time as your next level down.

 As the name implies, report tab tooltips require a tab in your report that will be used specifically for your tooltip.
 First, let’s set up our tooltip page.
 Create a new report page, then click on the Format ribbon of the Visualizations pane and go to the Page Information section.
 Turn the Tooltip toggle On.

 Next, in the same pane, go to the Page Size section and select which size you want your tab to be.
 There is a drop-down option for tooltip which will automatically format your tooltip to 320W x 240H pixels.
 You can also choose a Custom size.
 In our example, because the bar chart is slightly larger, we set our height to 400 pixels.

 Now let’s add the chart type you want to see when hovering over the chart in the primary tab.
 This is where we will include the next level of granularity in our chart.
 In this example we used the School field to create a bar chart showing the revenues by school.
 Even though at first our chart on the tooltip tab is much longer than the space we’ve allotted for, we know that when the primary page filters down this chart that it will size appropriately to the page.

 Now let’s add this tooltip to our primary page!

 Step #3: Adding Tooltip to Primary Page